Sha3nS/blockchain_go/README.md

 # blockchain_go
-this program based on tiny_blockchain program
+this program is based on tiny_blockchain program

-adding Proof_of_Work attribute
+adding Proof_of_Work attribute to simulate a mining process

 set hard on yourself with the /hard/ variable